Armaan4477/Smart-Aquarium-Control/automation/README.md

 - **Docker Config**: Configure connection settings for the Raspberry Pi data collector.
 - **Display Control**: Configure OLED screen behavior, including operating hours and manual overrides.
 - **System Logs**: Review historical events, errors and system warnings.
 - **Backup & Restore**: Easily backup and restore the full EEPROM configuration (schedules, settings) to a JSON file.
+The system will automatically reboot after a successful restore to apply configurations seamlessly.
 - **OTA Updates**: Securely perform Over-The-Air (OTA) firmware updates directly from the dashboard without needing physical access to the ESP32.
+Features an intelligent update-in-progress state (disabling UI elements like the rollback button to prevent errors) and supports **Scheduled Firmware Updates** to safely apply updates automatically at midnight.

 ### Physical Manual Overrides
 Physical switches allow you to instantly override automated schedules without accessing the web interface: